GrumpyMeow/XiaomiXiaofangFirmware/README.md

 # XiaomiXiaofangFirmware
-Custom firmware for the Xiaomi Xiaofang IP Camera
+Files for building your own custom firmware for the Xiaomi Xiaofang IP Camera.

 # Introduction
 This repository will host files to build a custom firmware for the Xiaomi Xiaofang IP Camera.
-This repository will extend the generic Sonix SDK.
+This repository will extend the generic Sonix SDK version 1.60.

 # HowTo use
+1. Download the Sonix VirtualBox Appliance file
+1. Download the Sonix SN986 SDK 1.60
+1. Download the files from this repository.
+Place them in the folder next to (!not in!) snx_sdk.
+1. Navigate to the "patch" directory
+1. Execute "patch.sh"

 # HowTo flash
+1.

 # FAQ

 # TODO
-* Add the SC2035 and SC2135 driver and build options.
-* snx_isp.ko replace for SC2135 support
-* Enable the rtl8188eu wifi driver
-* Fix the Galaxy Server configuration files
-* Activate Galaxy Server during boot
-* Activate Boa during boot
 * Live preview uses VLC web plugin.
 This has to be replaced.
 * Media>Imagesettings gives error
 * /etc/tsocks.conf is missing which gives error in using webui.